weaviate/weaviate-io/developers/weaviate/search/similarity.md

 ## Search with an existing object

-If you have an object ID, use the [`nearObject` operator](../api/graphql/search-operators.md#nearobject) to find objects similar to that object.
+If you have an object ID, use the [`Near Object`](../api/graphql/search-operators.md#nearobject) operator to find similar objects to that object.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">